 – Financial leverage, which is measured by the equity multiplier

-A well performed supply chain digitization project affects the operating efficiency in terms of usage of resources (less resources spent on non-value added activities), which in turn increases the profit margin.
+A well performed supply chain digitalization project affects the operating efficiency in terms of usage of resources (less resources spent on non-value added activities), which in turn increases the profit margin.
 In addition, supply chain improvement projects lower stock levels substantially and total asset turnover increases.
 The final effect on Return on Equity (ROE) will be determined by the company’s financial leverage.

 The model: ROE = Profit Margin (Profit/Sales) * Total Asset Turnover (Sales/Assets) * Equity Multiplier (Assets/Equity)